More care close to home – Minnesota Oncology

 "Having the ability to do an eConsult is such a benefit to patients," says Dr. K. "Patients having to find a surgeon, gather relevant medical records and possibly wait months to be seen by someone who doesn't know their history can be overwhelming.
 By offering a Mayo Clinic eConsult, our team can effectively and efficiently do that work, and get a second opinion in less than a week.
 Plus, I get to stay connected if the patient goes to Mayo Clinic for care."

-After reviewing Sather's case, Mayo Clinic hepatobiliary (liver) surgeon Sean P. Cleary, M.D., confirmed that surgery was the best option.
+After reviewing Sather's case, a Mayo Clinic hepatobiliary (liver) surgeon confirmed that surgery was the best option.
 "I personally have a lot of confidence in Mayo Clinic," says Dr. K. "The surgeons are more experienced at treating highly complex patients."

 For Sather, that reassurance was all he needed.
-"When my wife and I met with Dr. Cleary, he was confident in his abilities, which put us at ease.
+"When my wife and I met with [the liver surgeon], he was confident in his abilities, which put us at ease.
 And he was right, I left Mayo Clinic cancer-free," says Sather.

 A resource for additional care